 The Elevated Kettlebell Lift

 Similar to the squat, the lift is another important movement pattern for those with knee arthritis.
 The Elevated Kettlebell lift is a safe and effective starting point for anyone with bone on bone knees.
 Not only does it build glute and hamstring strength, but it helps ingrain the lift movement pattern to further protect your knees during the course of your day.
-Click here for more hinge and lift exercises.
+Learn more about how to perform the elevated kettlebell lift.

 The Single Leg Step Up